Khangnguyen04/seattle-crime-data/README.md

   This bar chart compares the trends in offense types before (2008-2014) and after (2015-present) the MCPP was implemented in 2015

-  If we continuously see an upward trend in offenses reported every year, the MCPP seems to be doing well in acknowledging crime
+  If we continuously see more and more offenses reported every year, the MCPP seems to be doing well in acknowledging crime

   ## Analysis 6 Results